Karim Benzema

-Karim Mostafa Benzema (born 19 December 1987) is a French professional footballer who plays as a striker for and captains Saudi Pro League club Al-Ittihad.
-Regarded as one of the greatest strikers of all time, Benzema is a creative forward known for his technical skills, vision and versatility on the field.
-He won 25 trophies with Real Madrid, including four La Liga, three Copa del Rey, and five UEFA Champions League titles.
-He has scored over 500 career goals for club and country, and is Real Madrid's second-highest goalscorer after Cristiano Ronaldo and third-highest assist provider after Míchel and Paco Gento.
-In the Champions League, he is both the all-time French top goalscorer (90) and assist provider (29).
+Karim Mostafa Benzema (born 19 December 1987) is a French professional footballer who plays as a striker.
+He is a free agent after the termination of his contract with Saudi Pro League side Al Hilal.
+Regarded as one of the greatest strikers of all time, Benzema is known for his creativity, technical skills, vision and versatility on the field.
+He won 25 trophies with Real Madrid, including four La Liga titles, three Copa del Rey titles, and five UEFA Champions League titles.
+He has scored over 500 career goals for club and country, and is Real Madrid's second-highest goalscorer after Cristiano Ronaldo and its third-highest assist provider after Míchel and Paco Gento.
+In the Champions League, Benzema is both the all-time French top goalscorer (90) and assist provider (29).
+He is also one of the few players in football history with 1,000 or more official appearances (the first French to achieve the feat, since the time matches are recorded).

-Born in Lyon to parents of Algerian descent, Benzema began his career with hometown club Lyon in 2005, contributing sporadically to three Ligue 1 title wins.
+Born in Lyon to parents of Algerian and Kabyle descent, Benzema began his career with his hometown club Lyon in 2005, contributing sporadically to three Ligue 1 title wins.
 In 2008, he was named the league's Player of the Year and in the Team of the Year having finished as the league's top goalscorer and winning his fourth league title and first Coupe de France.
 In 2009, Benzema was the subject of a then-French record football transfer when he joined Real Madrid in a deal worth €35 million.
-After struggling to establish himself in his debut season, he eventually achieved a consistent goalscoring rate with the club, notably being part of a highly rated trio alongside Cristiano Ronaldo and Gareth Bale – dubbed "BBC" – who were integral to four Champions League wins between 2014 and 2018.
+He was part of a highly rated trio alongside Cristiano Ronaldo and Gareth Bale – dubbed "BBC" – who helped Madrid to four Champions League titles between 2014 and 2018.